-In conclusion, this project has identified the following lessons:
+In conclusion, this project has identified the following main lessons:

 - A supportive local community has been at the heart of this successful campaign to care for the rich heritage of our village church.
-Without their amazing generosity this project would not have happened. - There is intense competition for grant funding.
-Small rural communities such as ours may not be adequately resourced to undertake the significant effort required to raise necessary funds.
-Grant funding organisations may wish to bear this in mind if there is a desire for rural churches to survive in future.
-Perhaps, in future, an organisation such as the National Trust could care for our Grade 1 Listed churches in the same way they do for other historic buildings? - Local business may not prioritise support for local heritage. - Costs for a project such as this have escalated by more than 20% since the pandemic. - The project would not have been affordable without the Government backed Listed Places of Worship scheme for recovery of VAT.
+Without their amazing generosity this project would not have happened.
+Similar projects may wish to consider forming a Friends' Group. - Be realistic about aspirations in line with resources and expectations. - Preparing successful grant applications against the intense competition is complex, time consuming and best led by someone familiar with the application process. - Small rural communities such as ours may not be adequately resourced to undertake the significant effort required to deliver a large project such as this.
+If there is a desire for rural churches to survive in future, perhaps, an organisation such as the National Trust could take over responsibility to care for our Grade 1 Listed churches in the same way they do for other historic buildings. - Local business may not prioritise support for local heritage. - Costs for a project such as this have escalated by more than 20% since the pandemic.
+Similar projects should ensure these additional costs and increased timescales are factored in to their project. - The project would not have been affordable without the Government backed Listed Places of Worship scheme for recovery of VAT.
 The scheme has recently been extended to 2025.
 Authorities should consider further extending this scheme to enable small rural communities to commit to future projects.